-The Jefferson Township Mathematics Department offers a comprehensive four-year sequence of courses designed to support the development of all students as problem solvers and to attain higher levels of student achievement in mathematics as measured by state and district assessments.
-Successful students will complete 15 credits in mathematics and attain a proficient score on the state required assessments.
-The mathematics program addresses those skills necessary for student success on other national assessments including PSAT, SAT, ACT, and Advanced Placement Tests for Computer Science Principles, Statistics, Calculus AB and Calculus BC.
-All students are required to complete a summer assignment that will be counted as part of the first marking period grade.
+The Jefferson Township Mathematics Department offers a comprehensive sequence of courses designed to support the development of all students as problem solvers and meet their graduation requirements in mathematics as measured by the NJ Department of Education.
+The mathematics program addresses those skills necessary for student success on other national assessments including PSAT, SAT, ACT, and Advanced Placement Tests for AP courses.